-The PIMo Training School will follow the rules in Italy, which at the moment require to show to have been vaccinated (EU Digital Covid Certificate) or to be negative to a test in the previous 48h.
+The PIMo Training School will follow the rules in Italy.
 If needed, practices will be adapted to allow physical distancing whenever possible.
 Detailed hygiene instructions will be communicated to the participants in due time.
 Should travel restrictions be implemented by local or global authorities we will post updates on the PIMo website.
 If needed, the School would be turned into a remote learning setting, using Zoom.
 Accepted participants and trainers will be kept regularly informed by email.
-We strongly suggest that the participants purchase a travel insurance policy when making their travel arrangements.
+We strongly suggest that the participants purchase a travel insurance policy when making their travel arrangements (PIMo cannot reimburse travels that do not take places).